Pharmaceutical Affairs Act

 Article 45

-The central competent health authority may set a specific period of time for monitoring the safety of new drugs approved for manufacturing or import.
-The central competent health authority shall establish matters that the pharmaceutical dealers shall adhere to during the safety monitoring period referred to in the preceding Paragraph.
+The central competent health authority shall establish matters that the pharmaceutical firms shall adhere to during the safety monitoring period referred to in the preceding paragraph.

 Article 45-1